A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Applications to nonlinear dynamical systems

 We now describe several applications of $k$-cooperativity of~\eqref{eq:nonlinear}.
 The first is the existence of certain \emph{explicit} invariant sets.
-The second application is less immediate and concerns Poincar{\'e}-Bendixon properties of the flow in the case of strong~$2$-cooperativity.
+The second application is less immediate and concerns the Poincar{\'e}-Bendixson property in strongly~$2$-cooperative systems.